lmmx/mvdef/README.md

 it can handle a simple case, and I began writing this on the basis that "if I'm going to figure it out for this one instance, I may as well code it for any instance going forward".

+# Project status and future plans

+This library is currently working only as a proof of concept, with a demo, and not yet working for code.
+Watch this space!

+I'd like this to end up being a command line tool that assists the development workflow similar to how [`black`](https://github.com/psf/black/) has simplified linting to best practice conventions for Python code style, as a tool callable on a Python file to change it in place, and reliable enough to trust it not mess up any of your files in the process.

 # Approach